Netherchat netherchat

 Proof of destruction

-Scuttle a room and a co-signed receipt is written before the keys are zeroized — proof of what was destroyed and when.
+Scuttle a room and a signed receipt — co-signed by the members present — is written before the keys are zeroized, proving what was destroyed and when.
 The one artifact that outlives the room, verifiable offline.
 Ephemerality you can prove, not just promise.

 Run it yourself in one line